dscape/rewrite/README.md

 * Flexible decisions on what action to call (nested resources)
 * Add sample application with redirect-to and errors.xqy
 * Start caring about performance, e.g. when you calculate the file that you invoke for a path you put it in a map.
 Subsequence requests to the same URL get immediately server (nothing has changed).
+* LDAP Integration.
+Security propagation.
+* MarkLogic Credentials Check: Route only available for role, or user list.

 ### Known Limitations